sahiliamsso/docs/source/upgrade/index.md

 * Start the new version of Gluu Server
 * Import data into the new server

-Gluu provides the necessary [scripts](https://github.com/GluuFederation/community-edition-setup/tree/master/static/scripts) to perform the import and export of the data in and out of the servers.
+Gluu provides the necessary [scripts](https://github.com/GluuFederation/community-edition-setup/tree/master/static/scripts) to import and export data in and out of the servers.

-> NOTE: In this documentation, '2.x.x' is referred to existing installed version of Gluu CE Server.
+> NOTE: In this documentation, we assume the existing installed Gluu Server version is '2.x.x'.

 ## Export the data from the current installation